What Is B2B Content Marketing?

 But they can still do well.

-Like any social media platform, consistency is key.
+As with any social media platform, consistency is key.
 My first few LinkedIn posts didn’t super well.

 But after publishing 100+ posts, I’ve figured out a structure that works really well on the platform.